Diamondbacks vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman has picked up at least one hit in three games in a row.
-In his last five games he is hitting .182 with two walks.
+- Bregman takes a four-game streak with at least one hit into this matchup.
+During his last five outings he is batting .238 with a double and two walks.

 Bregman Recent Games